Stability of symmetric spaces of noncompact type under Ricci flow: Analysis of the Einstein operator

 In the following Lemma we will show that the zero order term is nonnegative and most often even positive definite.
 Hence, by choosing $D = \DIV + d : C^\infty(M;E) \to C^\infty(M; T^* \oplus \Lambda_2 T^* \otimes T^*)$, we conclude that $\lambda_{\{0\}} = \lambda_B$ is nonnegative resp. positive (compare with (\ref{eq:BochnerlambdaB}) and (\ref{eq:BochnetriangleWW})).

-\begin{Lemma} Let $R$ resp. $\Ric$ be the Riemannian curvature resp.
-Ricci curvature at a point of a symmetric space $M$ of noncompact type and let $T$ be the tangent space at that point.
+\begin{Lemma} Let $\Rm$ and $\Ric$ be the Riemannian and Ricci curvature at a point of a symmetric space $M$ of noncompact type and let $T$ be the tangent space at that point.
 Then the operator